1988 Goodyear NASCAR 500: Race summary

 Bonnett and Allison dominated the race, swapping the lead many times in the heat of the summer afternoon where cabin temperatures were reported to reach over 57 C.

 Bonnett led from the start, with Grice passing Allison coming out of turn 2 to move into second on lap 2.
 The Aussie then set out after Bonnet with Allison in hot pursuit and was looking likely to challenge the Pontiac, but came off second best in a touch with Allison's Buick coming out of Turn 4 which brought the race's first caution after just 13 laps after Grice's Oldsmobile was sent spinning across the infield.
 While Grice had over 20 years of motor racing experience, his NASCAR experience was limited compared to Allison's who at that stage was a 27-year veteran of the sport with some 707 race starts and 86 Winston Cup wins so it was no surprise to see the American come through without a drama.
 For Grice, it sent him to the rear of the field for the restart and over the next 50 or so laps, his charge back through the field saw the brakes go away on his Oldsmobile.

 Michael Waltrip had the inglorious honour of being the first to call into the pits at the end of the first lap for new tyres after a tap from behind had sent him into a half spin from which he quickly recovered.
 The tap also saw damage to the rear of Waltrip's Monte Carlo.
+It wasn't his first actual call to the pits as he was in and out during the formation laps before the start signalling a long day ahead.